gkrizek/leh/README.md

 #### Performance

+If you are only appending a custom message to your exception logs there is no delay in exiting.
+However, if you are executing a Lambda function there will be a slight delay between when the error is thrown and when the error is logged and the program is exited.
+This delay is the time it takes to execute the Lambda function. leh always calls the Lambda function asynchronously, so there is never a wait for a response.

+#### Environment Variables

 Although the `Initialize()` function usually completes in under 100 milliseconds, it's possible to not execute it and use environment variables instead.
 You can define the the same parameters of the `Initialize()` function using environment variables.
 The corresponding parameter names to environment variable names as follows:

 | Parameter Name  | Environment Variable Name |